Photo by Artie Limmer for Texas Tech University System

 South Plains Autism Network

-The South Plains Autism Network (SPAN) meets on the fourth Tuesday night of each month from 6:30-8:00 p.m. at the Exercise and Sports Sciences Building on the TTU campus.
+The South Plains Autism Network (SPAN) meets on the fourth Tuesday night of each month from 6:30-8:00 p.m. at the Burkhart Center.
 Childcare is provided.
-For more information, please contact Sherry Sancibrian at email@example.com or 806-743-9049.
+For more information, please contact Sherry Sancibrian at firstname.lastname@example.org or 806-743-9049.

-The School Psychology Specialization at Texas Tech University is offering a free Developmental Screening Day for children ages 0-12 on March 31st at the Burkhart Center.
+The School Psychology program at Texas Tech University offers free Developmental Screening for children ages 0-12 at the Burkhart Center.
+To schedule an individual appointment or for more information, contact Brook Roberts at email@example.com.

 Parents Night Out